 Oil prices were considerably higher in 2005 than 2004, but still below the 2005 Phase-out Prices.
 Because oil prices were substantially below the 2005 Phase-out Price, there was no phase-out for 2005.
 Management estimates that the Market Wellhead Price in 2006 would need to average approximately \$55.00 to start a phase-out and average approximately \$69.00 for a complete phase-out.
-The commonly reported crude oil price of futures contracts traded on the New York Mercantile Exchange (NYMEX Price) for 2006 averaged \$63.31 through March 31, 2006.
-The ending NYMEX Price at March 31, 2006 was \$66.63.
-The average daily NYMEX Price for 2006 through April 17, 2006 was \$63.94.
-The ending NYMEX Price at April 17, 2006 was \$70.30.
+The commonly reported crude oil price of futures contracts traded on the New York Mercantile Exchange (NYMEX Price) for 2006 averaged \$67.00 through June 30, 2006.
+The ending NYMEX Price at June 30, 2006 was \$73.94.
 The NYMEX Price averaged \$6.04 above the Market Wellhead Price for calendar year 2005.
 There can be no assurance that future oil prices will average under future phase-out levels.
 Should Gallagher or its partners anticipate that oil prices may reach the range of Phase-out Prices in 2006, some or all of Gallagher s IRC Section 29 operations may be curtailed.
+To partially mitigate the financial risk of a phase-out, which reduces the value of the tax credits earned and reduces the installment sale gains from Gallagher s IRC Section 29-Syn/Coal investments, Gallagher has entered into an arrangement (described below) with an unaffiliated third party which constitutes a call spread on oil futures to create a financial hedge that is designed to generate gains to Gallagher in the event of certain levels of increased oil prices.

-Using the information in the preceding paragraph, for calendar year 2006, Gallagher estimates that the NYMEX Price would need to average approximately \$61.00 per barrel for calendar year 2006 for any phase-out to begin and average approximately \$75.00 per barrel for calendar year 2006 for a complete phase-out.
+Using the information in the preceding paragraph, for full year 2006, Gallagher estimates that the NYMEX Price would need to average approximately \$62.00 per barrel for calendar year 2006 for any phase-out to begin and average approximately \$78.00 per barrel for calendar year 2006 for a complete phase-out.